suvancha9866/gradecalculator/README.md

 This is just for my own happiness and I know it is basic, but I wanted to use this.
 I had a preliminary one on Excel, but this seemed like a better challenge.

+I did all of the front-end/design and all of the backend was by Chat GPT.
+I hate Javascript so I didn't even bother to learn.

 Thank you for supporting me!